ALEEEHU/World-Simulator/README.md

   title={LAM: Large Avatar Model for One-shot Animatable Gaussian Head}, author={He, Yisheng and Gu, Xiaodong and Ye, Xiaodan and Xu, Chao and Zhao, Zhengyi and Dong, Yuan and Yuan, Weihao and Dong, Zilong and Bo, Liefeng}, journal={arXiv preprint arXiv:2502.17796}, year={2025}
 }

+@article{wang2025humandreamerx,
+  title={HumanDreamer-X: Photorealistic Single-image Human Avatars Reconstruction via Gaussian Restoration}, author={Boyuan Wang and Runqi Ouyang and Xiaofeng Wang and Zheng Zhu and Guosheng Zhao and Chaojun Ni and Guan Huang and Lihong Liu and Xingang Wang}, journal={arXiv preprint arXiv:2504.03536}, year={2025}
+}

+@article{yang2025sigman,
+  title={SIGMAN: Scaling 3D Human Gaussian Generation with Millions of Assets}, author={Yang, Yuhang and Liu, Fengqi and Lu, Yixing and Zhao, Qin and Wu, Pingyu and Zhai, Wei and Yi, Ran and Cao, Yang and Ma, Lizhuang and Zha, Zheng-Jun and others}, journal={arXiv preprint arXiv:2504.06982}, year={2025}
+}